 The power of an electric fire heater is only limited by its watt power, which means no model can give you the same amount of warmth as a real fireplace.

 An electric fire heater is like cosying up to the hour-long 4K fireplace video on Netflix (or the old school aquarium desktop screensaver) but with the added benefit of actual heat.

 To help you get cracking, here are some models you may want to think about:

 - Dimplex 1.5kW Mini Cube Portable Electric Fire Heater (MINICUBE-B): $169

 - Dimplex Casper Optiflame Electric Fire Heater (CAS20N-AU): $269*

 What to consider when buying an electric heater

-Heating and cooling make up for approximately 40% of Australian households’ energy use, so finding the right heater for your home is important to ensure you’re getting bang for your buck.
+Heating and cooling make up for approximately 20% to 50% of Australian households’ energy use, according to the Australian government, so finding the right heater for your home is important to ensure you’re getting bang for your buck.
 But since not all heaters are created equal, we’ve listed a few things to think about when shopping for your next purchase.

 1. Type of electric heater